Why Replace my Lawn with a Xeriscape Garden?

 - Unsightly – may have the neighbors wondering when the painting is going to begin

 - Does not work in cool, shady areas

-- Begin the Solarization process when spring is turning to summer.
+- Begin the solarization process when spring is turning to summer.
 In Colorado, this is typically in May and early June.

-- Cover the turf area that you wish to kill with a black polyethylene sheet (can be purchased at your local hardware store).
+- Cover the lawn area that you wish to kill with a black polyethylene sheet (can be purchased at your local hardware store).
 Hold the sheet in place with heavy rocks or metal stakes.
 Make sure that the entire area is covered, and that it is airtight with no leaks or holes.
 The black plastic will act as a trap for the sun’s radiant heat, and it will kill the grass by heating the top 6 inches of soil to about 140 degrees Fahrenheit.
 You can use a soil thermometer or temperature probe to verify that the soil is heating as desired.

 - Depending on the weather, leave in place for 4 to 8 weeks or until the grass is dead.

 - Remove the plastic and leave the dead grass to compost.

 - At this point, you have three main options: 1) Follow the steps (except step 6) for “Sheet Covering (or Lasagna Gardening)”, and plant right away (not next spring).
 2) Depending on how long it has taken to kill the grass and how much time is left in the growing season – you can begin planting right away, but be sure not to cultivate any soil that is deeper than 2 inches!
 It is possible that weed seeds at deeper levels will surface and grow.
 3) Wait until next year to plant.